dev-taosif-net/ASP.NET-API-GraphQL/README.md

       }
     }
   ## ✅ Transport Agnostic
  -   HTTP POST (most common)
  -   HTTP GET for Queries
  -   WebSockets for Subscriptions
  -   SSE for Subscriptions
  -   gRPC used in some instances

  ## ✅ Nugget package
  - **GraphQL.Server.All**  => This will install all the dependency.
 Only GraphQL and GraphQL.Server.Transport will do the work
  - **Hot Chocolate**

   ## ✅ First GraphQL Server(Using Hot chocolate)
+  **Step1:Create a project**
+ - dotnet new web -n FirstGraphQL
+ - dotnet sln .\ASP.NET-API-GraphQL.sln add .\FirstGraphQL\